orchest/orchest/docs/source/development/troubleshooting.rst

 Troubleshooting
 ===============

-When running against issues it can be helpful to increase the verbosity when starting Orchest and changing the log level of all Orchest's containers.
+When running against issues it can be helpful to increase the verbosity of Orchest and changing the log level of all Orchest's containers.
 You can do this using:

 .. code-block:: sh

-   ./orchest start --log-level=DEBUG
+   orchest patch --log-level=DEBUG

-Some other Docker commands that can be useful when debugging Orchest:
+Some other kubectl commands that can be useful when debugging Orchest:

 .. code-block:: sh